 The best choice is to buy chicken breasts at the butchery counter, from where they are prepared according to your preferences.

-A reliable butcher won’t be averse to the veins being taken out of the breasts of your chicken.
-This will also eliminate the effort of trimming and preparing your chicken breasts once you are back home.
+A reliable butcher won’t be averse to removing the veins from the chicken breasts.
+This will also eliminate the effort of trimming and preparing once home.

 If you don’t like having veins appearing in chicken, consider cooking boneless chicken whenever possible.
 A bone-infested chicken is more likely to have veins than chicken cooked on the bone.